ROCm/instinct-docs/docs/data-science/index.md

 Behind ROCm-DS lies a passionate, driven team dedicated to continuously expanding and improving this toolkit, ensuring you have everything you need to push the boundaries of data science.
-Get ready to revolutionize your data processing applications and unleash new possibilities with ROCm-DS!
+Get ready to revolutionize your data processing applications and unleash new possibilities with ROCm-DS.

 :::::{grid} 2 2 2 2